aradenbaugh/radia/README.md

 There are multiple ways to specify the fasta files when running RADIA.
 You can use the -f parameter for a fasta file that can be used for multiple BAM files.
 Typically, the fasta file for the normal and tumor DNA BAMs are the same.
-You can also overwrite the default fasta file specified with the -f parameter with the following BAM specific fasta files:
+If the fasta file is not the same for all BAM files, you can overwrite the default fasta file specified with the -f parameter with the following BAM specific fasta files:

 --dnaNormalFasta<br>
 --rnaNormalFasta<br>